 Many businesses are preparing to reopen soon, depending on the various government regulations.
 The adequacy of money available to the business to reopen, continue trading, fulfil pent-up demand, and grow is certainly a challenge.

 A well-thought-of reopening strategy and financial modelling for profitability and sustainability: Show me the money, including the cash requirement and cash flow projection by taking into account any available government financial assistance and other possible sources of finance would be critical for the feasibility of businesses to reopen, sustain, and grow.

 For reopening, among others, cash would be required to get the business ready and to pay for goods, cleaning, repairs, maintenance, and wages.
-Then there’s the ongoing supply and operating costs.
-Very often, you would have a cash flow gap from the time you need to fund some of your expenses, including supply and wages, before you receive sufficient money into your bank to cover them.
+Then there are the ongoing supply and operating costs.
+Very often, you would have a cash flow gap from the time you need to fund some of your expenses, including supply and wages before you receive sufficient money into your bank to cover them.
 When you reopen, it might take some time to gain back your previous revenue.
-To fulfil pent-up demand, you might have to purchase more supplies and hire more people—all cost money.
+To fulfil pent-up demand, you might have to purchase more supplies and hire more people—all costs money.

 Once you are clear that the money you have, or will have, will be able to sustain your business profitably and sustainably—good money—it would be wise to start looking for appropriate additional funding if required, to be able to reopen and continue your business successfully.

 I would like to share some of the thoughts of our experienced colleagues below.
 If you are interested in attending our upcoming webinar about this topic please email us at: firstname.lastname@example.org and we will send you an invitation accordingly.